 Tag Archives: domestic violence

-She says he was nice, at first, but red flags popped up almost immediately, things that she pushed aside, hoping she could help him through.
+She says he was nice at first, but red flags popped up almost immediately, things that she pushed aside, hoping she could help him through.
 He had just gotten out of a relationship with a woman who was a heroin addict.
-She had left him with their two young children, a 2-year-old daughter and a 5-year-old son.
+The woman had left him with the couple’s two young children, a 2-year-old daughter and a 5-year-old son.
 Kate says he didn’t seem all that attached to his children, or affectionate, something that struck her as troublesome.